cysouw/graphicalgrammar/text/germany.md

 Satzbilder [@blatz1880: 866-871]
 in Introduction mentions Becker, Sanders

-## Wundt (1880) *Logik*

-Hypothesis that Wundt influenced Bloomfield: [@percival1976: 234-235 gives various detailed arguments]

-Debate about logical analysis: Wundt proposes recursive subject-predicate pairing as a model for though and language: note that this is the logical tradition of the terminology, not the grammatical!

-Wundt's discussion of the 'old grammarians' [@wundt1900b: 222-224], arguing against the 'copula-theory'

-See [@picardi2022: 24-26] for the relation with Frege

-See [@dittrich1902] for a direct following of Wundt

 ## Zettel (1882) *Unterricht in der deutschen Sprache*

 Karl Zettel (1831-1904), Gymnasium Regensburg, Satzbild like Götzinger [@zettel1882: 85-87]